SHIVA BABY

 I could have done without.

-Unfortunately I didn't really believe in Max and Danielle's relationship at all.
-And the hostility between Danielle and Kim didn't seem to lead anywhere.
+The other problem I had was that I didn't really believe in Max and Danielle's relationship; and the hostility between Danielle and Kim didn't seem to lead anywhere.

 Comments